-They keep iterating the architecture based on the feedback from their impact analysis to ensure that the final product meets the client’s needs.
+The team keeps iterating the architecture based on the feedback from their impact analysis to ensure that the final product meets the client’s needs.
 They are also adept at creating PAS, engaging with the code, and communicating with various collaborators such as scrum masters, product managers, and customer service representatives.

 At High Peak Software, we have the Team Leader, Senior Software Engineer, Chief Technical Officer, and Product Managers who handle the creation process.
 We also involve the Junior Software Engineers to train them by asking them to review documents.
 Including different stakeholders makes finding loopholes in the product easier and iterating as needed to build an airtight product architecture.

 There are various factors to consider while creating a software product architecture.
 Some of them are: